sammuelyee/docs/cartodb-editor.md

 <p class="wrap-border"><img src="{{ '/img/layout/cartodb-editor/geo3.png' | prepend: site.baseurl }}" alt="Geocoding data" /></p>

 You may also georeference by Administrative Regions.
-Select to georeference by Administrative Regions, and line up the data in your table to the type and location of whatever administrative region you like.
-CartoDB will access our comprehensive cloud databases to automatically load polygons for administrative regions like states and municipalities.
+Select to georeference by Admin.
+Regions, and line up the data in your table to the type and location of whatever administrative region you like.
+CartoDB will access our comprehensive cloud databases to automatically load polygons for regions like states and municipalities.

 **By Postal Codes**